darkrenaissance/darkfi/doc/src/arch/dao.md

 ## Forking the Global State (with SMT)

-Instead of revealing the nullifier, we instead snapshot the the nullifier tree alongside $C$.
+Instead of revealing the nullifier, we instead snapshot the nullifier tree alongside $C$.

 The downsides are: